shreyashguptas/linkedin-profiles-scraping/readme.md

 # LinkedIn Profile Scraper

-This project utilizes the ScrapeTables.com API to extract information from LinkedIn profiles using their URLs.
+This project utilizes the [Scrapetable API](https://www.scrapetable.com/) to extract information from LinkedIn profiles using their URLs.
 It's designed to process a large number of LinkedIn profile URLs efficiently and safely.

 ## Project Overview